m33m33/libsaedea/README.md

 ## Disclamer, misc

-This is an early test implementation
+This is implementation has not been fool proofed as per today

 <small><div>Icons from <a href="https://www.flaticon.com/fr/auteurs/srip" title="srip">srip</a> from <a href="https://www.flaticon.com/fr/" title="Flaticon">www.flaticon.com</a></div></small>